dnsimple/dnsimple-support/content/articles/new-plans-for-github-students.markdown

 ---
 title: I signed up using the GitHub Student Pack, what do the new plans mean for me?
+excerpt: Overview of the new plans compared to the Github Student Pack plan.
 categories:
 - Account
 ---